 - MPHA has eight types of tenant transfers from one MPHA dwelling unit to another MPHA dwelling unit.
 Tenant initiated requests for transfer must be submitted in writing to the Property Manager.
-Tenants requesting a convenience, management, elderly designated, or occupancy transfer must be Lease Compliant for at least one year, at the time of the request and at the time of the transfer, to be considered for a transfer, this includes being current on the payment of Rent and other charges.
+Tenants requesting convenience, management, elderly designated, or occupancy transfers must be Lease Compliant for at least one year, at the time of the request and at the time of the transfer, to be considered for a transfer, this includes being current on the payment of Rent and other charges.
 Where appropriate Section 8 Vouchers may be used to expedite needed transfers. - A. A family transferring from one MPHA low-rent public housing unit to another is not subject to a reexamination of family size and income and redetermination of Total Tenant Payment unless the reexamination schedule for the project to which the family is transferring would cause an excess of 12 months to elapse between the family's regular reexamination.
 A tenant family that transfers from public housing to another MPHA program will undergo an examination of family size and income and the TOTAL TENANT PAYMENT will be redetermined.
-The tenant family transferring to public housing from any Section 8 Program will meet all requirements for admission to public housing including the screening process as outlined in the Requirements for Admission. - B. MPHA will inform transferring tenants that the units they vacate must be left clean, and undamaged.
+The tenant family transferring to public housing from any Section 8 Program will meet all requirements for admission to public housing including the screening process as outlined in the Requirements for Admission. - B. MPHA will inform transferring tenants that the units they vacate must be left clean and undamaged.
 MPHA will charge the tenant for the cleaning and repair of the vacated unit.
 MPHA will inspect the tenant's current unit prior to approval of a transfer request.
-MPHA will not approve a transfer if the tenant has caused damage to their current unit due to

-- negligence or misuse.
+MPHA will not approve a transfer if the tenant has caused damage to their current unit due to negligence or misuse.
 Also, management may consider lease termination based on the damage due to negligence or misuse and will charge the tenant for any extraordinary cleaning or repair work performed by MPHA. - C. If the tenant is transferring to a unit where the tenant is responsible for payment of utilities, the tenant must provide verification that their previous utility accounts are paid or that the tenant has made acceptable arrangements with the utility company so that the tenant can receive service at the new address in the tenant's name. - D. Tenants transferring from one MPHA low-rent public housing unit to another MPHA low-rent public housing unit will pay any additional Security or Pet Deposit if the unit to which the Tenant is transferring has a higher deposit amount. - E. Tenants who do not vacate the unit they are transferring from within three days, except for transfers to senior designated units, will be charged a holdover fee of \$10.00 per day in highrise units and \$40.00 per day for Family Housing Units. - F. A Tenant may not request a transfer for one year after refusal of a suitable unit without good cause. - 2.
 Transfers are prioritized in the following order.
 The Leasing, Occupancy and Compliance Manager has the discretion to make exceptions to the priorities.
-Also, all transfer offers depend upon unit availability. - A. Emergency: Emergency transfers are: - due to a natural disaster such as a fire or flood; - 2) due to a hazardous substandard condition which significantly endangers the health or safety of the tenant family (see MPHA lease or fire procedure); - 3) in compliance with MPHA VAWA Emergency Transfer Policy (See MPHA Violence Against Women Act (VAWA) Policy); or - 4) requested by law enforcement agency for a tenant who provided information to a law enforcement agency and the transfer is needed to minimize the risk of reprisal.
+Also, all transfer offers depend upon unit availability.

+A. Emergency: Emergency transfers are: